 Instructions

-- Combine dry ingredients in a large bowl: cassava flour, coconut flour, gelatin, baking soda and sea salt.
+- Combine dry ingredients in a large bowl: cassava flour, coconut sugar, tiger nut flour, collagen, coconut flour, gelatin, baking soda and sea salt.

-- In a medium sized bowl whisk together the wet ingredients, (excluding the blueberries): coconut milk, coconut butter, coconut oil, maple syrup, lemon juice, and lemon oil.
+- In a medium sized bowl whisk together the wet ingredients, (excluding the blueberries): coconut milk, avocado oil, water, lemon juice, and lemon oil.

 - Pour the wet ingredients and the blueberries into the dry ingredients, folding together thoroughly without over-mixing.
-(The batter will be thick and sticky.)
+(I like to use an electric hand held mixer on Low speed.
+The batter will be thick and sticky.)

 - Scrape batter into prepared dish, spreading it and evening it out.
-Bake in preheated oven about 35-40 minutes, until golden brown around the edges and golden brown on top.
-(If you use a smaller pan [8x8], your coffeecake may take as long as 50 minutes to bake.)
+Bake in preheated oven about 35 minutes, until golden brown around the edges and golden brown on top.

 Notes